komali2/blog/content/posts/onebag/index.md

 Onebagging is a sort of minimalist tie-in movement of our generation.
 The basic idea is when you travel, you take One Bag.
 No checked bags, no carryon + personal item, and ABSOLUTELY no rolly luggage.
+One bag, usually a decent sized backpack, something that can fit under the seat in front of you on a plane.
+Typically the size is between 20 and 30 liters, though this is an arbitrary and unregulated measurement system.
+I'll recommend bags later in the article to give you a better idea.

 If you're traveling for vacation with more than one backpack, you're probably packing way more than you need.
 One "Onebag** trip is all it will ever take to